Surgical Technology student in scrubs organizing surgical tools Surgical Technology student in scrubs organizing surgical tools mobile image

 For further questions about the enrollment process, schedule an appointment with an associate.

-• Employment of surgical technologists is projected to grow 8 percent through 2028, faster than the average for all occupations.*
+• Employment of surgical technologists is projected to grow 6 percent through 2031, as fast as average for all occupations.

-Source: Bureau of Labor Statistics, U.S. Department of Labor, Occupational Outlook Handbook, Surgical Technologists on the Internet at https://www.bls.gov/ooh/healthcare/surgical-technologists.htm (visited June 3, 2020).
-National statistics and projections may vary by location.*
+Bureau of Labor Statistics, U.S. Department of Labor, Occupational Outlook Handbook, Surgical Assistants and Technologists, at https://www.bls.gov/ooh/healthcare/surgical-technologists.htm (visited August 23, 2023).